timcashion/timcashion.github.io/cv.md

 Lightspark Software
   * Lead the development of Lightspark's modelling approaches for residential buildings
   * Automated our data ingestion, cluster modeling and report generation processes to improve our efficiency and consistency
   * Developed the model evaluation framework used internally for testing and improvement.
   * Built the data science backend API for our main consumer application using Flask framework.
 Tech Stack: Python, R, SQL/Postgresql, Flask
 Technologies: AWS, RDS, Docker, Mapbox

 **Data Science Lead, Special Projects**
 June 2020 - Present
 Bio Conscious Technologies
   * Developed and deployed an ML model to Google Cloud to alert users to high-risk events.
   * Analyzed and modeled user data to evaluate user health outcomes after using our diabetes management app.
   * Built a custom dashboard with Dash to keep our sales team up to date on user sign-up and use across our platforms.
-**Master's of Data Science teaching assistant** September 2019 - April 2020
+**Master's of Data Science teaching assistant**
+September 2019 - April 2020
 University of British Columbia
   * Courses: Communication and Argumentation; Regression I; Feature and Model Selection; Experimentation and Causal Inference.
+  * Received a TA Award from the program for my teaching
 **Freelance consultant**
 January 2017-February 2019
   * Fisheries economics researcher for NGOs on stock risk from overfished resources and consolidation in the BC herring fishery
 **Senior research assistant**
-Sea Around Us Project, University of British Columbia October 2015 - July 2017
+Sea Around Us Project, University of British Columbia
+October 2015 - July 2017
-  * Data cleaning and manipulation, updating and querying SQL database, and web scraping. www.seaaroundus.org **Teaching Assistant**
+  * Data cleaning and manipulation, updating and querying SQL database, and web scraping. www.seaaroundus.org
+**Teaching Assistant**
 January 2014 - April 2015
 Dalhousie University
   * Teaching assistant (3 courses), research assistant (short-term)

 ### PEER-REVIEWED PUBLICATIONS
 For all publications and citation metrics, see [Google Scholar](https://scholar.google.ca/citations?user=9jHx30gAAAAJ&hl=en)